Shift Readiness Skills Series: Conflict Resolution & Building Respect (Part 4)

 The Final Keys to Trust and Team Cohesion on Shift

-While these may sound like basic values, they’re often the first to fray under pressure.
+While these may sound like fundamental values, they’re often the first to fray under pressure.
 In public safety environments where the stakes are high and time is short, it’s easy for tension, miscommunication, or unconscious assumptions to lead to breakdowns in trust and morale.
 But when we commit to learning more skillful communication tools and grounding our behavior in respect, we create safer, stronger teams—and better outcomes for the communities we serve.

 Skill #6: Learn Effective Communication, Mediation, and Conflict Resolution